Hyperbaric Oxygen Therapy

 Initial studies demonstrate that hyperbaric therapy may improve neurocognitive symptoms associated with Long-COVID.
 Patients involved in studies have noted improvements in sleep, energy, brain fog, and attention span.
 Though these initial results are promising, more research is needed.

-– collapsed lung
+– Collapsed lung

-– current cold or fever
+– Active cold or fever

-– emphysema and pneumothorax
+– Emphysema or pneumothorax

 – Wear loose-fitting clothing